 Like coral reefs, mangrove forests are extremely productive ecosystems that provide numerous goods and services, both: to the marine environment and people.

 Mangrove forests are home to a large variety of fish, crab, shrimp, and mollusk species.
 The forests also protect the island and reduce coastal damage from hurricanes and typhoons.

 DIVING & SNORKELING IN SAONA ISLAND.

 As it is protected area, the sea around Saona Island is very rich.
 You have amazing shallow and deep, dive sites where you can enjoy the beauty of the coral reef and the colorful Caribbean fish.

 A lot of people prefer to snorkel, so they do it in shallow reefs where most of the species can be seen there too.
 If you see turtles and 50 years old stingrays while snorkeling it is not a surprise!

-No strong currents, make this side of Dominican Republic, one of the easiest dives or snorkeling you will ever have.
+No strong currents, make this side of the Dominican Republic, one of the easiest dives or snorkeling you will ever have.

 The boats stay just a hundred of meters from the beach.
 You can enjoy the waist-deep shallows crystals clear waters of the Caribbean, have a couple of drinks or do some snorkeling and inspect the fields of starfish!

 While you are enjoying some of the bluest waters found anywhere in the world, your background will be mainland (the DR, looking gorgeous) but not further away there is an island of white sand and palm trees: Saona Island, showing you the most beautiful (and famous) “desert island” scenery.